Back to the Good Grub Guide

 231 Great Western Highway, Blackheath — (02) 4787 6156

-Reasonable food at reasonable prices.
-The best pub option in Blackheath.
-It’s claims to be home to best meat pies “in the universe”, but that certainly isn’t everyone’s experience!
+Reasonable food, but nothing that great.
+It claims to be home to the best meat pies “in the universe”, but that certainly isn’t everyone’s experience.

-A popular meeting place for bushwalkers for eons, it had friendly staff and reasonable coffee.
+A popular meeting place for bushwalkers for aeons, it has friendly staff and reasonable coffee.

 Possibly the best pizza in the mountains, but the restaurant is small so ring and check there is room if you have a big group.
 May not like you at your dirtiest.

 If a take away pizza is your preference, this is the place to go.
 Friendly and fast service.
-Ring ahead with your order and your pizza will be ready to go — usually about five minutes earlier than they estimate!
-Plenty of parking out front, but no tables, so it is take away only.
+Ring ahead with your order and your pizza will be ready to go — usually about five minutes earlier than they estimate.

-Good sourdough and some good pies.
-Has gone downhill in recent years due to change of ownership.
+Good sourdough and some good pies, but has gone downhill in recent years.